Minoxs/crosu-pp/README.md

 # Thanks

-To the maintainers of the [rosu-pp](https://github.com/MaxOhn/rosu-pp) calculator thingy, I went through hell and back looking for something like this.
+To the maintainers of [rosu-pp](https://github.com/MaxOhn/rosu-pp), I went through hell and back looking for something like this.

 To ppy and the osu team :)